Techtonica/curriculum/electives/web-patterns.md

 ### Independent Practice

-No pairs will be assigned for this activity.
-On your own, visit at least 5 websites and make note of which, if any, design patterns are used on each website.
+If you have some time, visit at least 5 websites and make note of which, if any, design patterns are used on each website.
 Some suggestions to get you started are provided below, but feel free to visit any website that would be appropriate.

 - Airbnb
 - Etsy